TDManning/hang-in-there/README.md

 2. Clone down your new, forked repo
 3. `cd` into the repository
 4. Open it in your text editor
-5. Add the instructors as collaborators on the repository

-Project spec & rubric can be found [here](https://curriculum.turing.edu/module2/projects/hang-in-there/index)
+Project spec & rubric can be found [here](https://frontend.turing.edu/projects/module-1/hang-in-there-v2.html)

 To view your project: